 The coastal taipan has the longest fangs of any Australian elapid snake, at 0.5 inches.
 This gives it the advantage of being able to inject venom deep into its victim’s tissues.

-The primary ingredient of the coastal taipan’s venom is taicatoxin, which causes red blood cells to rupture, triggering massive internal bleeding.
+The coastal taipan’s venom is a taicatoxin, which causes red blood cells to rupture, triggering massive internal bleeding.

 What Does the Coastal Taipan Look Like?